PoCInnovation/Workshops/software/10.Neo4j/README.md

 - Create a function `createBook` which takes book properties as parameters expect the id and create a new book in the database.

-> :bulb: You should generate a unique id with the [uuid](https://www.npmjs.com/package/uuid) npm package.
+> 💡 You should generate a unique id with the [uuid](https://www.npmjs.com/package/uuid) npm package.
 >
 > The create function return a `BooksInstance`, you should create a utility function to convert it to `BooksPropertiesI`.